-- All wheel bolts are tightened to the correct torque.
-For alloy wheels the wheel bolts should be tightened to a torque of 110Nm (Newton Metres), for steel wheels the wheel bolts should be tightened to a torque of 88Nm. - 2.
-Inspect all wheels and tyres for signs of deterioration or damage. - 3.
-Tyre pressures are correct according to the service handbook (remember to check the spare as well) - 4.
+- 1. All wheel bolts are tightened to the correct torque.
+For the alloy wheels fitted to the Unicorn range the bolts should be tightened to a torque of 160Nm (Newton Metres) (118 lb-ft).
+For the steel spare wheel supplied with the caravan the wheel bolts should be tightened to a torque of 120Nm (88 lb-ft). - 2.
+Inspect all wheels and tyres for signs of deterioration or damage. - Tyre pressures are correct according to the service handbook (remember to check the spare as well) - 4.
 Ensure all loose articles are stowed securely